runadock/docs/docs/DevelopersGuide.md

       Successfully built 7615793e4928
     ]

-curl
+cURL
 ----

-Last but not least the curl description.
+Last but not least the cURL description.

 		API_USER="<your username of runadock>"
 		API_TOKEN="<your authorization key can be found at https://runadock.io/terminal/#/tokens>"